What To Include On Your First Resume [CV For Your First Job]

 - Do you like to play the violin?
 (Tell the employer about your innate sense of curiosity).

 As you can see, it’s possible to construct an impressive first resume even if you don’t have any work experience to brag about.
+This video fleshes out this point in even more detail:

 3. Think Beyond Your Resume.